 How does it work?

-PreforPro is absorbed by bad bacteria, destabilizing the bacterial cell wall, resulting in release of nutrients into the environment which can then be utilized by probiotics and the good bacteria of the GI tract.
+PreforPro destabilizes the cell wall of bad bacteria, resulting in release of nutrients into the environment which can then be utilized by probiotics and the good bacteria of the GI tract.
 Because of the novel nature of the product and its patent-pending status, a Non-Disclosure Agreement must be signed in order to receive full details regarding the mechanism of action.
 Contact Deerland Enzymes for information.

 Which probiotic strains were tested with PreforPro?